Swiss Family Allowance 2026: Rates, Eligibility & Apply

 To offset this, parents benefit from:

-- Child deduction: CHF 6'700 per child at federal level (2026), cantonal amounts vary
+- Child deduction: CHF 6'800 per child at federal level (2026); cantonal amounts vary

-- Childcare deduction: up to CHF 25'500 per year at federal level
+- Childcare deduction: up to CHF 25'500 per year at federal level for documented third-party care

 Common Mistakes

 Mistake 1: Not telling your employer.
-Employers do not pay the allowance automatically - you must actively notify HR after a birth or adoption.
+Employers do not pay the allowance automatically.
+You must actively notify HR after a birth or adoption.

 Mistake 2: Forgetting the school confirmation at 16.
 When your child turns 16 and continues education, submit annual school or apprenticeship proof.
 Without it, the education allowance stops.